COVID-19 and Local Government Operations

 - Chesterfield Utilities is open with reduced operations.
 They have inspectors assigned to all their development sites that are active.
 At this point they are allowing water shutdowns to facilitate connections to their system but ask that any requested shutdowns be limited in duration and area.
 Fully complete and sign the application for service along with the connection fee payment and place it in one of their three physical drop boxes outside the office.
 They are continuing to process these requests and setting meters.
 There is a physical drop box located at each of their two entrances as well as a drive though.
 Make checks payable to: Treasurer of Chesterfield County.
 Suggestion: call 804-748-1862 to ensure they have the correct connection fee amount for the service before writing the check.
 Download the application from the following link.

-- Permit Submittals and Issuance: The Department of Building Construction and Inspections office at the West Government Center on 4301 E. Parham Rd. will be closed to the public.
-Drop stations will be placed in the Administration Building Lobby for permit submittals.
+- Building and Trade Permit Submittals and Issuance: The Department of Building Construction and Inspections office at the West Government Center on 4301 E. Parham Rd. will be closed to the public.
+Drop stations will be placed in the Administration Building Lobby for building and trade permit submittals.
+NO FEES ARE BEING COLLECTED AT THIS TIME.
+Please do not include cash or checks with your application.
+Applicants will be contacted by staff regarding arrangements to pay the required permit fees.
 Customers will be notified by email and/or phone with instructions for picking up permits that have been approved and issued.
-Permit and plan review services will be conducted by staff via remote telework locations.
+Building and trade permit and plan review services will be conducted by staff via remote telework locations.
 Communications with customers will be handled via cell phone and email.
 Please note there will be delays with permit/plan review services due to transport of documents between staff.
+Please be reminded that the status of permits and inspections can be verified through the following web portal at http://www3.co.henrico.va.us/bldg/insp/

 - The Hanover County Planning Department will be implementing a new procedure for submitting applications and plans to the office.
 Detailed instructions are available at this link.
 These procedures will be in effect on Thursday, March 19, 2020 and for the foreseeable future.